zhaiyuanhao/assignment02/README.md

             "${DATA_DIR}/phl_pwd_parcels/PWD_PARCELS.shp"
         ```
         _(remember to replace the variables with the appropriate values, and replace the backslashes (`\`) with backticks (`` ` ``) if you're using PowerShell)_

+        **Take note that PWD files use an EPSG:2272 coordinate reference system.
+To deal with this above I'm using the [`t_srs` option](https://gdal.org/programs/ogr2ogr.html#cmdoption-ogr2ogr-t_srs) which will reproject the data into whatever CRS you specify (in this case, EPSG:4326).**
 *   `azavea.neighborhoods` ([Azavea's GitHub](https://github.com/azavea/geo-data/tree/master/Neighborhoods_Philadelphia))
     * In the tests, this data will be loaded in with a geography column named `geog`, and all field names will be lowercased.
 If you use `ogr2ogr` to load the file, I recommend you use the following options:
         ```bash